The S.U. Carburetter

 Setting of H type carburetters

-(1) The engine speed increases and continues to run faster, the mixture is too rich.
+• The engine speed increases and continues to run faster, the mixture is too rich.

-(2) The engine speed immediately decreases, the mixture is too weak.
+• The engine speed immediately decreases, the mixture is too weak.

-(3) The engine speed momentarily increases very slightly, the mixture is correct.
+• The engine speed momentarily increases very slightly, the mixture is correct.

-When the mixture is correct the exhaust note should be regular and even.
-If it is irregular, with a splashy type of misfire and colourless exhaust, the mixture is too weak.
-If there is a regular or rhythmical type of misfire, together with a blackish exhaust, then the mixture is too rich.
-Reconnect the mixture control wire with approximately 1/16 in free movement before it starts to pull on me jet lever.
-Set the mixture control knob on the dash panel to its maximum movement without moving the carburetter jet (about 5/8 in.) and adjust the fast idling cam screw to give an engine speed of between 800-1000 rev/min (when hot).
-When setting the slow running of a vehicle, consideration of the type of power unit fitted should be made.
-Engines with large valve overlap will require a fast idle and it will be difficult to obtain an extremely smooth tickover.
+When the mixture is correct, the exhaust note should be regular and even.
+Irregular, splashy misfiring with a colorless exhaust indicates a weak mixture, while a rhythmic misfire with a blackish exhaust indicates a rich mixture.
+Reconnect the mixture control wire ensuring approximately 1/16 in. free movement before it pulls on the jet lever.
+Set the dash panel mixture control knob to its maximum movement without moving the carburetter jet (about 5/8 in.), and adjust the fast idling cam screw to give an engine speed between 800–1000 rpm (when hot).
+For engines with large valve overlap, a fast idle is required, and it may be difficult to obtain an extremely smooth tickover.

 Setting of HD and HS carburetters

-Setting multi-carburetter layouts
+Setting multi-carburettor layouts

-Adjustment of jet and throttle interconnection
+Adjustment of Jet and Throttle Interconnection

-Piston springs
+Piston Springs

-Oil dampers
+Oil Dampers

 BASIC INITIAL TUNING OF S.U.
 CARBURETTERS